AI Use Cases/Logistics

 5

-Step 5: Every reviewed entry feeds back into the model, improving classification accuracy and reducing future review queue volume by 15-25% monthly.
+Step 5: Every reviewed entry feeds back into the model, improving classification accuracy with a design target of 15-25% less review queue volume month over month.

 ROI & Revenue Impact